 What is a Typical Car Accident Settlement Amount?

-The Insurance Information Institute reported that in 2017 the average auto liability claim for bodily injury was $15,270 and $3,638 for property damage.
+The Insurance Information Institute reported that in 2021 the average auto liability claim for bodily injury was $22,734 and the average property damage claim paid was $5,314.

 Unfortunately, these figures don’t tell us much.
 Since car accident injury settlements are so fact intensive, an average doesn’t provide much help in regard to what a particular case is worth.